mbethke/la_us/README.md

 * It's meant primarily for writing Lao, not putting the odd Lao character within English text, so Lao is in the main group (i.e. without using the Alt key)
-* Keys with multiple combining code points have been left out.
-E.g. you can't have "am" (ອໍາ) on a single key because in XKB a single key can only ever produce a single code point; you have to type it as O-A instead.
-Those few keys are marked TODO and I haven't decided what else to use them for yet.
 * Long vowels aa, ee, ii and uu are all in non-shifted positions while the short ones are shifted.
 The long ones are significantly more frequent so this helps both consistency and typing speed.